opentok/opentok-windows-sdk-samples/README.md

 ### AudioRecording

 This sample uses the AudioData API to record the audio received by a subscriber and save it to a wav file.

+### CustomAudioFileCapturer

+This sample implements the capturer subsystem of a custom audio device (IAudioDevice) to record received audio to a wav file.

 ## Development and Contributing